 Your skin thinks that it is the only way to maintain hydration.

 It will also manifest as premature lines and wrinkles.
-When the skin does not have enough moisture, the cells will not be full and plump.
+When the skin does not have enough moisture, the cells will not be supple and plump.
 Thus, making it much easier for the skin to begin to fold, creating those permanent lines and wrinkles we all hate.

 This is where Phospholipids and healthy skin come in.
 They are the leading source of natural, lasting moisture that the surface can hold onto.